selfup/smache/README.md

 Do needed modifications to the deployment yamls for K8S or roll your own.

 Ship the nodes to your prefered orchestrator.
-Do not scale the `uplink` node.

-While it is part of the distributed mesh, it is the single point of truth for new nodes.

-With K8s when the downlinks boot up they might restart once if the uplink node is not up yet.
+With K8s when the downlinks boot up they might restart once if the uplink service is not up yet.

 This is normal.